 Only in Florida!
 Charlie and the boys had a great time at the Treasure Island Bikini Blues Bash, with special guest TC Carr (photo by Bob Levai).
-Festival season is in full flower here in the Sunshine State - this spring Charlie appears at festivals in Sarasota, New Port Richey and Mount Dora.
+Festival season is always cool in the Sunshine State - this spring Charlie appeared at festivals in Sarasota, New Port Richey and Mount Dora.

-The new DVD/CD set from the Charlie Morris Band is here.
-Live in Fribourg features an hour-long concert video that we shot at the Fribourg Jazz Parade.
-CMB plays their original Blues tunes on a big stage, with full-scale production and a crowd of 6,000.
+The DVD/CD set Live in Fribourg features an hour-long concert video that we shot at the Fribourg Jazz Parade.
+CMB plays our original Blues tunes on a big stage, with full-scale production and a crowd of 6,000.
 There are also 4 home movies of our antics on the road, and an audio CD with all the numbers from the Fribourg show, plus a bonus track.

 The Forest includes 13 songs in Americana style.
 It ain't blues.
 Charlie's acoustic guitar and Dobro are featured on all the songs.
 Dennis Wallace and Cornfused are just a few of the guest artists who lend their voices to these woodsy stories.
 Charlie and his acoustic trio, the Bowl o' Granola, played two CD release shows in September.
 Order the new disc with all deliberate speed.